strangerstudios/pmpro-donations/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-donations/issues

 == Changelog ==

+= .5.1 =
+* BUG FIX: Fixed bug where donation was not being added to order notes.

 = .5 =
 * BUG FIX: Making sure session is started before interacting with session vars.
 * BUG FIX: Keeping billing address fields visible when switching to pay by check option.